-Creating a Profile and Add a Video Wall
+Creating a Profile and Adding a Video Wall

-⚠ Note: The video wall engine must be started and in On Air mode when you create a video wall.
-Viz Multiplay will read out the Graphic Hub host and user name, along with the current resolution of the wall.
+Note: The video wall engine must be started and in On Air mode when you create a video wall.
+Viz Multiplay reads the Graphic Hub host and user name, along with the current resolution of the wall.